 (1) What does Content request mean?

-A Content request on NERS is a request submitted to get new content collections/targets/databases added into all Ex Libris ProQuest KnowledgeBases (Alma CZ, SFX KB, 360 KB) and indices (Primo Central, Summon).
+A Content request on NERS is a request submitted to get new content collections/targets/databases added into all Ex Libris ProQuest KnowledgeBases (Alma CZ, SFX KB, 360 KB) and CDI (Primo, Summon).
 If you want to increase the content of an existing collection or to have improved metadata, please always create a Salesforce case.

 (2) Can NERS Content requests be created for improvement of existing content?

-No. The NERS Content request voting process is only for new materials that do not already exist in the KBs and indices.
+No. The NERS Content request voting process is only for new materials that do not already exist in the KBs and CDI

 (3) Who can take part to the NERS Content request process?